danburzo/au-revoir-gmail/README.md

 Some useful things you start doing:

-1. __Sign up to all new things using your new email.__ Otherwise you just create more work for yourself in the future.
-Don't use your Gmail address, and skip _Sign in with Google_.
+### Sign up to all new things using your new email

+If you keep using your Gmail address for things, you just create more work for yourself in the future.
+Oh, and skip _Sign in with Google_.

+### Set up a password manager

-2. __Set up a password manager__ to collect all your online accounts, new and existing, in one place.
-(I use, and enjoy, 1Password.)
+Beyond the security hygiene, a password manager lets you collect all your online accounts, new and existing, in one place.
+This makes it easy to review which of your accounts are still linked to your Gmail address.
+I use, and enjoy, 1Password for this purpose.

+One sneaky place where you might have account information & passwords lurking is in the browsers themselves.
+Review all browsers on all devices you normally use, and move all logins to the password manager, then disable the browser feature.

+> In Firefox, you do that by going to <kbd>Preferences > Privacy & Security</kbd> and uncheck _Ask to save logins and passwords for websites_.

+### Forward all mail...

-3. __Forward all mail__ you get on your Gmail address to your new email address (and optionally have it delete the mails after they've been forwarded)
+...you get on your Gmail address to your new email address.
+Optionally, have it delete the mails after they've been forwarded.

-4. __Observe the kinds of mail__ you get on Gmail, and make the necessary changes so you'll get them on your new email address the next time around: collect account information in the password manager, unsubscribe from newsletters and re-subscribe with the new email, etc.
+### Observe the kinds of mail you get

+Look at what lands in your Gmail inbox and make the necessary changes so you'll get them on your new email address the next time around: collect account information in the password manager, unsubscribe from newsletters and re-subscribe with the new email, etc.

+The amount of things you'll get in your Gmail should steadily decline as a result.

 ## Notes on specific services